DoganCK/em/_posts/2020-7-21-linear-regression.md

 ## A small note, going forward
 The following will be focused on finding the *best* line for a given set of dots.
 It turns out that trying to minimize $\RMSE$ and $\SSE$ are the same.
 So I'll minimize $\SSE$ in what follows for simplicity.

 *(If you  can't follow the calculus bits below, don't worry at all.
-Just skip to the end of this section where you'll see a graph where you can compare the line that you fitted to the absolute best one.)*
+Just skip to the end of this section where you'll see a graph in which you can compare the line that you fitted to the absolute best one.)*

 ## Calculus to the rescue
 We want the line with the least sum of squared errors.
 In order to do that, we need to find out when the derivative of $\SSE$ equals 0, in other words, when the $\SSE$ hits a local *minimum*.

-Reminder for $\SSE$:
+Remember:

 $$\SSE = \sum_{i=1}^{n}{(y_i - \hat{y}_i)^2}$$

 It turns out this is actually a pretty general formula for finding the SSE not just of linear models but all sorts of models.
 Since we're fitting a linear model, we can be a little bit more specific than this to go ahead with our calculations.
 In particular, since we are fitting a *line* to the whole dataset, we know that for any $\hat{y}_i$,
 $$\hat{y}_i = sx_i + b$$